llwor94/quiz-baker/README.md

 ---

 We will have a demo after break where you will be able to share your projects with the cohort if you choose.
-Feel free to reach out to Lauren or Trevor with any questions you may have.
+Feel free to reach out to Lauren, Trevor or Ashwin with any questions you may have.
 Good luck and have fun!
 [Here is the repo for the API if you are interested in taking a look at how this all works on the backend!](https://github.com/llwor94/study-app-api)